How to Be Your Own Best Cycling Coach

 Know where to put your hands.
 The lower you put them, the more control you have.
 By that, I mean in the drops.
 The hoods are perfect for cruising, but when you start to pick up speed, there’s always a chance you hit a bump and your hands slip and slide right off them.

-Give the centre line plenty of space.
-Especially in blind corners.
-You never want to put yourself in a weak position to clowns that willingly cross the centre line.
+Give the centre line plenty of space, especially in blind corners.
+You never want to put yourself in a vulnerable position to clowns that willingly cross the centre line.
 Keep to your side of the road as much as reasonably possible.

 Whenever I want to improve at something, like descending, I follow people who are better than me.
 If any of this becomes a chore refer back to what makes your heart sing.
 Go and do that.